MichaelELeonard/NoSQL-Challenge/README.md

 The UK Food Standards Agency evaluates various establishments across the United Kingdom and gives them a food hygiene rating.
 We have been contracted by the editors of a food magazine, Eat Safe, Love, to evaluate some of the ratings data to help their journalists and food critics decide where to focus future articles.

 ### PART 1: DATABASE AND JUPYTER NOTEBOOK SET UP
-A json file of data was imported the terminal using the mongoimport command:
+A json file of data was imported using the mongoimport command:

 <img src="Pics/SetUp1.png" width="805" height="20">